morimotoindustries/AutoHoodPop/README.md

 <img src="https://imgur.com/WVNjRmT.png">
 </p>

 **| AutoHoodPop |** is a GTA:SA Moonloader modification that automatically opens your car hood at a specified HP.
 The health "***danger zone***" is defaulted to 400 on first launch and can be changed and saved permanently by the user.
+The modification works on boats, cars, helicopters, and motorcycles (just a notification).

 ## Requirements
 - inicfg